stjordanis/ncnnRay/README.md

 For more details, refer to:
 - https://github.com/QuantScientist/ncnnRay/blob/master/include/utils/vision_utils.hpp

-**Why??++** The goal to integrate both into HTML using Webassembly.
+**Why??++** The goal is to integrate both libraries into HTML using Webassembly. ray is allreasy natively suppurted on WASM.
 This would open the door to thousands of opportunities!.

 # Available AI Models (Tencent ncnn in C++)